thuantran281/fullstackopen2022/README.md

-# Full-stack open 2022
-## by the University of Helsinki
+## full-stack open by the University of Helsinki